cambridgeconsultants/grease/README.md

 ## Final notes

 Grease is currently a proof-of-concept.
 Basic TCP socket and HTTP functionality has been implemented as greasy tasks, and a couple of examples demonstrate usage of these tasks (or rather, the services they offer).
 We welcome constructive feedback and suggestions for improvements!
 You can also talk to us about how this design approach can help your project.

-In particular, we await Rust 1.26 and the stablisation of `impl Trait`.
-The author is hopeful that this will reduce the need to `Box` the ServiceUser and ServiceProvider traits quite so much.

 -- Jonathan Pallant <jonathan.pallant@cambridgeconsultants.com>